Australian States and Territories

 Australia is a huge and diverse country made up of six states and two territories.
 The first people to live in Australia were the Aboriginal and Torres Strait Islander peoples, who arrived more than 65,000 years ago.
 They spread out across different areas of the continent, from the coasts to the arid Outback, and learned how to survive in many different environments.

 Archaeological discoveries, like ancient rock art and tools, have helped us learn about the rich culture and spiritual life of these communities.
-Places like Arnhem Land in the Northern Territory and Lake Mungo in New South Wales are some of the oldest evidence of human life in Australia. the culture of Indigenous peoples remains a central part of the country’s identity today.
+Places like Arnhem Land in the Northern Territory and Lake Mungo in New South Wales are some of the oldest evidence of human life in Australia.
+The culture of Indigenous peoples remains a central part of the country’s identity today.

 New South Wales